dabapps/simple-records/README.md

 npm install @dabapps/simple-records --save --save-exact
 ```

-To install you will need the company npm token set in your env `NPM_TOKEN=`

 **Dict**

 Dict is a simple type alias for a Readonly Object with arbitrary string keys.